Skip to content

 session: a single gaming event that often lasts a few hours; part of a greater campaign

-spell: a magical effect
+spell: magical effect

 spellbook: book that lists different spells; grimoire

-spellcasting: the act or art of creating a magical effect
+spellcasting: the act creating a magical effect

 table: gaming group